Reduce your waste

-Around 40% of the rubbish in an average West Sussex bin is made up of food waste.
-Most of this is actually avoidable and 70% could have been eaten at some point.
+Around 40 per cent of the rubbish in an average West Sussex bin is made up of food waste.
+Most of this is actually avoidable and 70 per cent could have been eaten at some point.

 Saving food from the bin is not only good for the environment but can also save you money; waste food is the equivalent of £20 per month per person, or £70 per month for a family of four.

 Try some of these tips to reduce the amount of food waste you produce.

 - Check your fridge and freezer temperatures – Keeping your refrigeration at the correct temperatures will prevent food waste.
 Fridges should be at 5 degrees Celsius or below and freezers at -18 degrees Celsius or below.
 From time to time, check any built-in digital thermometers against a free-standing one to ensure accuracy.

 - Batch cook - Make more than you need for one meal and freeze the rest for another day.
 Not only does this save wasting food, but saves you time and money too.